 Location Sixto Osuna and Avenida Venustiano Carranza, Centro Historico

-Museo Arqueológico LEARN MORE Visit our archeology museum and discover pre-Colonial Mexico
+Visit our archaeology museum and discover pre-Colonial Mexico

-#4 / Mazatlan tourist information and visitor activities guide
+#6 / Mazatlan tourist attractions information and a guide to museums

-The Museo Arqueológico de Mazatlán -- Mazatlans' archeology museum -- offers well-organized exhibits outlining pre-Hispanic Sinaloan history and culture and is a great Mazatlan sightseeing tour stop.
+The Museo Arqueológico de Mazatlán -- Mazatlan's archaeology museum -- offers well-organized exhibits outlining pre-Columbian Sinaloan history and culture and is a great Mazatlan sightseeing tour stop.

-The Mazatlan Archeology Museum is located within a beautifully restored buliding just yards from the Plaza Machado in the Mazatlan Centro Historico directly across the street from the Museo De Arte.
+The Mazatlan Archaeology Museum is located within a beautifully restored buliding just yards from the Plaza Machado in the Mazatlan Centro Historico directly across the street from the Museo De Arte.

-A INHA (Instituto Nacional De Anthropologia E Historia) facility, the Archeology Museum displays include cases of human and animal figurines; pre-Hispanic burial artifacts and tokens; and ancient polychrome pottery from pre-Colonial Sinaloa.
+A INAH (Instituto Nacional De Anthropologia E Historia) facility, the Archaeology Museum displays include cases of human and animal figurines; pre-Columbian burial artifacts and tokens; and ancient polychrome pottery from pre-Colonial Sinaloa.

-A must-see on any Pearl of The Pacific Centro Historico cultural tour!
+A must-see on any Mazatlan Centro Historico cultural tour!
+LEARN MORE

 Location Sixto Osuna 76 / Centro Historico